Armenia–Russia relations: Relations under Nikol Pashinyan

 On 3 September 2023, during an interview, Armenian prime minister Nikol Pashinyan stated that it was a strategic mistake for Armenia to solely rely on Russia to guarantee its security.
 Pashinyan stated, "Moscow has been unable to deliver and is in the process of winding down its role in the wider South Caucasus region" and "the Russian Federation cannot meet Armenia's security needs.
 This example should demonstrate to us that dependence on just one partner in security matters is a strategic mistake."
 Pashinyan accused Russian peacekeepers deployed to uphold the ceasefire deal of failing to do their job.
 Pashinyan confirmed that Armenia is trying to diversify its security arrangements, most notably with the European Union and the United States.

 During the 2023 Armenian protests that began following the Azerbaijani offensive in Nagorno-Karabakh on 19 September 2023, demonstrators surrounded the Russian embassy in Yerevan criticizing Russia's refusal to intervene in the offensive.
 Some protesters called for the rejection of the Alma-Ata Protocol, and Armenia's withdrawal from the CSTO.

 Armenia declined participating in military exercises and the CIS summit in Kyrgyzstan in October 2023 and asked for Russian peacekeeping forces to return to Russia.
 The Prime Minister of Armenia, Nikol Pashinyan, went further in late October saying he saw "no advantage" in the presence of Russian troops in Armenia.
 Currently around 10,000 Russian troops are in stationed in Gyumri.

 A March 2024 poll conducted by the International Republican Institute showed a dramatic deterioration of public trust in Russia, with only 31% of Armenians considering Armenia–Russia relations good, compared to 93% in 2019.

 On 8 March 2024, on the sidelines of the 2024 Antalya Diplomacy Forum, Armenian Foreign Minister Ararat Mirzoyan stated, "Armenia is seeking to get closer to the West amid worsening relations with Russia" and "New opportunities are largely being discussed in Armenia nowadays, that includes membership in the European Union".

 On 19 February 2025, Pashinyan unveiled a "Real Armenia" doctrine, promoting individual initiative and economic transformation.
 He ordered a revision of Armenia's National Security Strategy, reflecting weakened ties with Russia.
 The next day, the Armenian Justice Minister announced a goal to draft a new Constitution by 2026.

+2026 EAEU‑EU referendum dispute

+On 29 May 2026, during a summit of the Eurasian Economic Union (EAEU) in Astana, Kazakhstan, Russian President Vladimir Putin and the leaders of Belarus, Kazakhstan and Kyrgyzstan issued a joint statement urging Armenia to hold a referendum on leaving the EAEU to join the European Union “as soon as possible”.
+Armenian Prime Minister Nikol Pashinyan rejected the demand on 1 June 2026, calling it “unreasonable” and stating that a referendum would be neither “sensible nor justified” before Armenia formally applies for EU candidate status.
+The dispute came amid growing economic and diplomatic pressure from Moscow, including the recall of Russia’s ambassador to Armenia and a ban on Armenian fish and seafood imports.